If you’re a sexually active person, there will probably come a time when you need to know how to get the morning after pill.

-If you’re wondering how to get the morning after pill on short notice, you can get it by going into a pharmacy and asking for emergency contraception.
-It really is that simple.
+If you’re wondering how to get it on short notice, the process is exactly the same: you simply go into a pharmacy and ask for emergency contraception.

-You can get the morning after pill from a number of places in Australia, including:
+You can get the emergency contraception pill from a number of places in Australia, including:

 - A doctor